| |

 In recent centuries the relevant evidence about reality has greatly increased, so there is less need to go

-the available evidence.
-Perceivable Reality is comprised of the many aspects of reality, and each aspect
+of the available evidence.
+Perceivable Reality is comprised of the many aspects of reality (e.g. the

-interpretations.
-This theoretical reality, having all these different interpretations of the evidence,
+theoretical reality, having all these different interpretations of the evidence, and each interpretation

-and each interpretation having an associated probability of being true indicated by the evidence, is far too
+having an associated probability of being true as indicated by the evidence, is far too large and complex

-large and complex to comprehend.
-An approximation of the most important parts of this complex reality may be
+to comprehend.
+An approximation of the most important parts of this complex reality may be the best reality

 This reality helps people appreciate the difficulty of understanding reality, which includes three distinct